 Our recent trip to Robertson Falls on the Churchill River turned out to be the ideal time for a visit.
-Northern Saskatchewan excels as a destination for canoeing and wilderness camping, from easy short paddles to remote multi-days expeditions where you’re unlikely to see other people.
+Northern Saskatchewan excels as a destination for canoeing and wilderness camping, from easy, short paddles to remote, multi-day expeditions where you’re unlikely to see other people.
 When we’re looking for an easy-going trip for a few days, it’s hard to beat the paddle to Robertson Falls.
 It’s lake travel all the way, with no portages.
 The falls themselves are stunning, with an exceptionally nice spot to camp overlooking them.

 Canoe Trip Starts at Missinipe

 A must stop in Missinipe is Churchill River Canoe Outfitters where they rent canoes, run guided canoe trips and instruction courses, and offer accommodation.
-Most important, owner Ric Driediger is THE source of information for anything to do with canoeing in northern Saskatchewan.
-Ric will also point out where to leave your vehicle in Missinipe while you’re away canoeing.
+Most important, owner Ric Driediger is the source of information for anything to do with canoeing in northern Saskatchewan.
+Ric will also point out where to leave your vehicle in Missinipe while you’re on your trip.